saarthak2002/ImageFactoryBackEnd/README.md

 ### .../api/comments/:post_id
 This endpoint can be used to get a JSON array of all the comments on a particular post specified by post_id.

+## Development
+The primary frameworks and libraries used in developing this API are Node.js, Express, and Mongoose.
+The Cloudinary CDN and API were used to handle image storage and delivery.
+The database for the application is MongoDB running on MongoDB Atlas, and the REST API itself is deployed on Heroku.

+## Copyright
+This application is developed by Saarthak Gupta © 2023.